Zen and Zaatar

 Instructions

 • Wash and scrub potatoes.
 If using Russet potatoes, peel them as well (Yukon gold or other waxy potatoes do not need to be peeled).
-Place potatoes in a pot of cold water, and bring them to a boil.
-Lower heat to medium and simmer for 15-20 mins, until fork-tender and soft.
+Place potatoes in a pot of cold, salted water, and bring them to a boil.* Lower heat to medium-low and simmer for 15-20 mins, until fork-tender and soft.

-• Dice cooked potatoes, and then toss in a large bowl or serving dish with dressing and herbs.
-Refrigerate for at least 15 mins before serving, to let the flavors marinate and infuse.
+• Refrigerate for at least 15 mins before serving, to let the flavors marinate and infuse.
+Once ready, serve and enjoy!

 Video